Battle of Fort Zhenjiang: Background

 After the Ming loss at the Battle of Shen-Liao, Ming general Mao Wenlong began raiding Jin territory from his base on Ka Island ("Pidao") near the mouth of the Yalu River.
 Mao worked in conjunction with Joseon units and successfully damaged some Jin outposts.

 Course of battle

 With 197 men on 4 ships, Mao arrived at Zhu Island, where he recruited commoners discontent with Jin rule.
 Mao then sent spies to Fort Zhenjiang, where they made contact with commoners and set up signals to open the gate when ready.
 Fort Zhenjiang was taken with ease as a few dozen garrison soldiers were killed.
 With Ming supplies coming in from the sea, Mao was able to hold the fort against Jin assaults for some time.

 Mao had originally hoped that the Ming court would reinforce his position with an additional 30,000 to 50,000 troops from the sea, but when no reinforcements were forthcoming, Mao decided to pull back and retreat to Ka Island.

+Aftermath

-When Nurhaci recaptured the fort he torched it rather than risk having it captured again.
+When Nurhaci recaptured the fort, he torched it rather than risk having it captured again.